la2050/archive/_projects/2015/revitalizing-the-way-los-angeles-grows-mentally-physically-and-economically.md

   research portion of our project.

    The high schools will not receive direct grant money.
 They will receive a GREENBOXFARM on campus, along with an education program for students, and 5% of produce sales.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- Because our farms are modular, mobile, and stackable we can directly control how much our Green Works Project will cost.

-   If for any reason we need additional financial support will will seek funding from venture capitalist, local organizations, and other grant providers.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Research & Development: $5,000
-   GREENBOXFARM (individual unit): $25,000
-    : $25,000
-   Salaries (including benefits and tax): $44,400
-   Communications: $600

-   Total: $100,000
 How do you plan to scale the success of your proposal?: >- GREENBOXFARMS have a small environmental footprint and are modular, mobile, and stackable.
 Because of this design, we will be able to easily scale up by